anfema/django-ses-sns-tracker/README.md

     EMAIL_BACKEND = 'ses_sns_tracker.backends.SESSNSTrackerBackend'
     ```

-    This way all emails will be send via the Amazon SES API.
+    This way all emails will be sent via the Amazon SES API.

 6. (Optional) Send an email via the `SESMailDelivery` manager (doesn't require `SESSNSTrackerBackend`
     as the default mail backend):